-As of May 31, 2022, water consumption for the previous seven days averaged approximately 107 million gallons per day (mgd).
-That is less than the 128 mgd consumed during the same period last year, and less than the average of 125 mgd used during the same period over the years 2010-2019.
+As of May 31, 2023, water consumption for the previous seven days averaged approximately 141 million gallons per day (mgd).
+That is about 30 mgd more than the 111 mgd consumed during the same period last year, and more than the average of 123 mgd used during the same period over the years 2010-2019.
 Based on current conditions and forecasts, Seattle Public Utilities (SPU) anticipates the regional water system will have sufficient water supply for people and fish this summer.
 As always, SPU will continue to carefully monitor conditions daily.
 Using water wisely is something SPU and Soos Creek Water & Sewer District encourage our customers to do.
 For information about ways to save water, visit www.savingwater.org.